mutshiv/AlgoTrading/README.md

 The Matching Engine is the driver of the application, as such it monitors what happens via the LimitOrderBook (LOB).
 For this I chose to make use of the observer pattern, as the trading should happen on **adding** of an order.

+Order are sort on FIFO principles following price-time model.
+A basic Queue follows the FIFO algorithm, however for this use case a PriorityBlockingQueueQueue was chosen; as it allows for a custom comparator during instantiation and support by default multi-threading.

 Any time an **Order** is **added, modified, & removed** the Matching Engine attempts to do the matching.

 There's application of the some of the SOLID and Clean-Code principles, by making the methods more shorter and readable.